transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 ---

-## Appendix CG: The Transimmanent Manifesto – Foundational Commitments and Refusals
+## Appendix CZ: The Transimmanent Manifesto – Foundational Commitments and Refusals

 **Preamble:**